Verivery

-Verivery (Korean: 베리베리; stylized as VERIVERY and also abbreviated VRVR) is a South Korean boy band formed by Jellyfish Entertainment in 2018.
+Verivery (Korean: 베리베리; stylized in all caps and also abbreviated VRVR) is a South Korean boy band formed by Jellyfish Entertainment in 2018.
 They debuted on January 9, 2019 with Veri-Us.

 They self-produce their albums and have created several music videos directed and edited by Minchan, along with Verivery members.
 The group has explained that they take inspiration from other artist's performances, while Gyehyeon describes their process as Minchan drawing from "all the member's various ideas under his leadership".

 History

 2018: Pre-debut

 On August 23, 2018, Jellyfish confirmed that they would be debuting a seven member boy group and later confirmed their name as Verivery, Jellyfish Entertainment's first boy group in six years since VIXX.
 Their name comes from the Latin word 'veri' meaning 'truth' and the English word 'very', Verivery is a combination of the words ‘various', 'energetic', 'real' and 'innovation'.

 Prior to their debut, Mnet revealed that the upcoming group would star in the reality show named Now Verivery: Real Road Movie.
 On September 21, 2018, the OST "Super Special" for their reality show, as well as its music video, was released along with the debut of the reality show.

 On November 9, the group released the DIY MV of Now Verivery OST "Super Special".